 Deep Peace and Breathing

-We start with physical/mechanical and graduate towards energetic and then to the more abstractions of ideas.
-At any point along the way we can shift to a major change of more optimistic attitude and expanded breath; a paradigm shift.
+We start with physical/mechanical and graduate towards energetic and then to the more abstraction of ideas.
+At any point along the way, we can shift to a major change of more optimistic attitude and expanded breath; a paradigm shift.

 Learning to breathe more from the belly can have a calming effect on the entire nervous system.
 It is a definite step in the right direction.
 But it is still not an optimal breath.